St Filumena’s Catholic Primary School – English Curriculum Statement

 Stage 1a: Children practise correct letter formation.

 Stage 1b: Children learn where to place the letters on the writing line.

 These lessons are taught while children read the Yellow, Blue and Grey Storybooks.
 At this stage, children learn a mature style of writing that will lead to joined-up writing.

 These lessons are also taught while children read the Yellow, Blue and Grey Storybooks.
 At this stage, children learn the two basic joins: the arm join (diagonal) and the washing line join (horizontal) and the two variables for each join.

 There are also memorable phrases that support the children to develop correct letter formation:

-Time is prioritised to focus on developing the writing process with children as they move through the school.
-The key elements of the writing process are planning, drafting, editing and revising, proofread and then publishing or sharing.
+Time is prioritised to focus on developing the writing process with children as they move through school.
+The key elements of the writing process are planning, drafting, editing and revising, proofread, and then publishing or sharing.